coding-sue-true/loan-python/README.md

 # loan-python

+Assignment from Week4 - Introduction to Programming Using Python, UTAx: CSE1309x - www.edX.org
 ## Part 1: Calculate monthly payments for a loan

 Write a function that calculates and returns the monthly payments for a loan.
 This function accepts three parameters in the exact order (principal, annual_interest_rate, duration):